Indirect vs Direct Procurement: Is One More Important Than The Other?

 I know.
 The suspense is killing me too.
 So… let’s begin!

-What are the differences between Indirect and Direct Procurement?
+What Are the Differences Between Indirect & Direct Procurement?

 Indirect Procurement